StaneCobalt/T3/README.md

 <img src="img/gameplay.gif" width="50%" />

 ## How to Play
 Make sure you have gcc installed.
-MinGW is a good option if you don't have gcc already.
+MinGW is a package of command line tools that includes gcc, and is a good option if you don't have gcc already.

 Run the following command: `g++ -std=c++11 src/main.cpp src/t3.cpp -o t3.exe`